Baselios Marthoma Mathews III

-Baselios Marthoma Mathews III (born 12 February 1949) is the present Catholicos of the East and Malankara Metropolitan of the Malankara Orthodox Syrian Church, serving as its primate.
+Baselios Marthoma Mathews III (born 12 February 1949) is the present Catholicos of the East and Malankara Metropolitan of the Malankara Church, serving as its primate.
 He was enthroned as the 22nd Malankara Metropolitan on 14 October 2021 and as the 9th Catholicos on 15 October 2021 at St. Peter and St. Paul's Church, Parumala, succeeding Baselios Marthoma Paulose II.
-He is the reckoned as the 92nd Primate on the Apostolic Throne of St. Thomas by the MOSC.

 Early life and education

 Mathews was born on 12 February 1949 to Cherian Anthrayos of Mattathil family in Vazhoor.
-He studied chemistry at Kerala University and Theology at Orthodox Theological Seminary, Kottayam and Serampore College.
+He studied chemistry at Kerala University and Theology at Orthodox Theological Seminary, Kottayam and Senate of Serampore College.
 He procured his Master's degree from Leningrad Theological Seminary and Doctorate in Oriental theology from Pontifical Oriental Institute at Rome. where he specialized in the Christology of Philoxenos of Mabbug of the West Syriac tradition.
-In 2022, he was given an honorary degree from Saint Vladimir's Orthodox Theological Seminary in Yonkers, New York.

 Ministry

 Priesthood

 He was ordained as a deacon in 1976 and then as a priest in 1978 by Baselios Mathews I. On 30 April 1991 he was consecrated to the order of Episcopos.
 In 1994, he was consecrated as a metropolitan of the Diocese of Kandanad West.
 He has also served as the assistant metropolitan of the Diocese of Idukki and is currently serving as the Metropolitan of Idukki since 2019.

 He has been a teacher at Orthodox Theological Seminary, Kottayam, since 1984.
 He has taught Christology in the graduate and post-graduate levels while guiding a number of doctoral theses.
 He has authored several scholarly books and articles in the field of Theology.
 He has also served as the Executive Secretary to the Holy Episcopal Synod.
 The Holy Episcopal synod held at Devalokam Aramana nominated him as the successor to the Catholicos of the East & Malankara Metropolitan on 16 September 2021.

 He has organized several charitable projects at the diocesan level.
 Mar Pachomios Charitable Society, formed in the memory of his predecessor Joseph Mar Pachomios, Metropolitan of Kandanad, runs over a dozen charitable projects including; Pratheeksha Bhavan, Prasanthi Bhavan, Prathyasa Bhavan, Pradanam Centre, Pramodam Project, Prasannam Bhavan, Prakasam Institute of Special Education and Prathibha Products.